adisakshya/masquerade/vpn/README.md

     docker-compose build
     ```

-- Run the image using following command:
+- Run the image using following command to connect to VPN Server using the OpenVPN configuration file.:
     ```
-    docker-compose-up
+    docker-compose up vpn <open-vpn-config-file>
     ```

-- Follow the instructions in ```start.sh``` to create client configuration file to connect to VPN Server using OpenVPN Client.

-- Download OpenVPN Client.

-- Connect to VPN Server using the generated configuration file.